A clothing swap is a pop-up event where people bring clean, gently used clothing.

 Our events are open to all genders and all ages.
 Community Threads is a welcoming space for everyone.

-We request a $28 donation at the door to support the nonprofit, but no one is turned away for financial reasons.
+There is a $28 admission fee at the door to support the nonprofit.
 If you are having financial challenges, please contact us ahead of time so we can make arrangements.

 Yes, we’d love your help.
 Volunteers assist with setup, sorting, welcoming guests, and redistribution after the event.
 No experience needed, just a willingness to be of service.